teresanguyen01/Problem-Sets-C-CPP-MATLAB/README.md

-# Computing-for-Engineers-Problem-Sets
+# Problem Sets for C, C++, MATLAB Course
-Problem Sets for Computing for Engineers and Scientists
+Problem Sets for CS for Engineers and Scientists